maximo12345678901/Snake/README.md

 # Snake

 I built snake for the command line in python.
-I built this because I wanted to learn more about python, and because it was fun to do.

-I chose to build snake, because I had already built it before in C#, therefore I knew where to start.

 ## Usage